rmccampbell/pythonpy/README.rst

 ::

-  sudo pip install pythonpy && bash
+  sudo pip install pythonpy
+  bash                    # restart your shell for tab completion to take effect

 ::